 This 34-inch monitor is a striking piece of hardware.
-The design is understated, effortless and professional.
+The design is understated, effortless, and professional.
 The frame and stand all seem to melt away when you’re seated before its all-encompassing curved view.
-It’s a bit of a chameleon too, as it could easily sit next to a flashy gaming PC decked out in LEDs as it could beside a dusty old workstation in the office.
+It’s a bit of a chameleon, too, as it could easily sit next to a flashy desktop PC decked out in LEDs or a dusty old workstation in the office.

 Overall, this level of quality on a standard 16:9 display would be outstanding.
 The fact that it’s on a massive 21:9 display with a deep curve makes it truly a sight to behold.
 It simply doesn’t need a flashy exterior design.
 Its size, clarity, and resolution make it a showstopper all on its own.